 Buildings use paneling as a type of construction.
 It provides privacy as well as a sense of warmth and class.
 People in public places typically generate a lot of noise, and the situation only gets worse when other noise sources, such as machinery and traffic, are added to the mix.
 Reverberation is reduced, and acoustics in public areas is improved, thanks to the application of wood paneling on walls, acoustic ceilings, and materials that absorb sound in paneling on the inside.

-Hardwood floors are the most popular type of flooring in both homes and businesses.
+Hardwood floors are the most popular type of flooring in both building your home and business.
 They are long-lasting, simple to clean and maintain, attractive, and add value to a home.
 Hardwood floors, when properly cared for, can last for decades.
 Indeed, due to the beauty and durability of hardwood floors, many homeowners have reported being able to sell their homes years after installing them.
 Hardwood is also an excellent investment because it is less susceptible to refinishing than other types of flooring such as carpeting or vinyl after many years on the market (or even just a few).

 3. Athletic Floors